orthecreedence/drakma-async/README.md

 *PLEASE* use the latest (git) versions of [cl-libevent2](/orthecreedence/cl-libevent2) and [cl-async](/orthecreedence/cl-async) to run `drakma-async`.
-If you use the quicklisp versions, at the very best SSL won't work, and at the worst nothing will work.
+If you use the quicklisp versions, at the very best SSL won't work, and most likely nothing will work.
 At the very worst, a cascading stream of cause and effect will shift our temporal plane into a new hellish existence, causing a rift that constantly collapses in on itself slowly at first, but at an accellerating rate until it